 Signs and Symptoms

 - Infrequent, difficult passage of stools (fewer than three bowel movements a week)

-- Sudden decrease in frequency of bowel movements
+- A sudden decrease in the frequency of bowel movements

 - Stools harder than normal

-- Bowel still feels full after bowel movement
+- Bowel still feels full after a bowel movement

 - Bloated sensation